 Types of Beam Bridge

-Beam Bridge can be classified into many types based on four main criteria.
-They are as follows:
+Beam bridges can be classified based on several criteria.

 • Straight beam